Need a Reiki Treatment?

 Q: How many treatments will I need?

-(A typical answer may be 3 treatments within the initial week, then weekly, and then whatever frequency you choose.
-But this varies from practitioner to practitioner.
+(A typical answer may be weekly to begin with, and then whatever frequency you choose.
+The frequency varies from practitioner to practitioner.
 There is no right answer.)

 Q: Where do you practice and when are you available?